Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Enumeration of cells for CW left regular bands

 \subsection{Flag vectors}

-If $X$ is a (finite) $d$-dimensional regular CW complex, then $f_k$ denotes the number of $k$-dimensional cells of $X$ for $0\leq k\leq d$.
+\nomenclature[C, 09]{$\chi(X)$}{Euler characteristic of the CW complex $X$} \nomenclature[C, 05]{$f(X)$}{$f$-vector of the CW complex $X$} If $X$ is a (finite) $d$-dimensional regular CW complex, then $f_k$ denotes the number of $k$-dimensional cells of $X$ for $0\leq k\leq d$.
 The sequence is called the \emph{$f$-vector} of $X$.
 The \emph{Euler characteristic} of $X$ is It is well known that where $\beta_k(X)$ is the dimension of $H_k(X;\mathbb Q)$.